Rrojas93/SquadBot/README.md

     * Example: ".game new ttt @your_friend" > will result in the start of a new Tic Tac Toe game and challenges a user you mentioned with "@".
         * Note: the "@your_friend" argument is a game specific argument that is required by the game "Tic Tac Toe"
 * **.roast**: Roast your friends!
 Generates a random insult from: [rappad.co](https://www.rappad.co/insult-generator).
 Use a mention (@your_friend) as the first argument of the command to direct an insult to someone specific.
 If no mention or target is given then the bot will roast you!
 It has no remorse!
+* **.compliment**: Compliment a friend!
+Sometimes you need some positivity to offset the roasts you know!

 ### Gallery